titandino/seattle-301n5/class-01-responsive-mobile-first/README.md

   1. What is mobile first design?
   2. How is RWD used for mobile development?
   3. What is the difference between responsive and adaptive design?
-  4. What is the formula for flexible layouts
+  4. What is the formula for flexible layouts?
-  5. Logical operators to facilitate @media queries
+  5. Logical operators to facilitate @media queries.
-  6. Building from mobile first to control scaling
+  6. Building from mobile first to control scaling.
   7. Understanding how to use viewport meta tags.
     - Demo: Live-server: 172.16.9.139:8080
   8. What are some of the challenges of incorporating embedded media in RWD?